Saline nasal sprays, drops and rinses

 Print this page

-Saline refers to the use of a salt-water solution.
-Plain water can irritate your nose.
+Saline (also known as saline solution) is a mixture of sodium chloride (salt) and water.
 The saline allows the water to pass through delicate nasal membranes with little or no burning or irritation.
+Saline is used because plain water can irritate your nose.

 Saline nasal sprays and drops are used to treat a blocked nose (nasal congestion) in people with colds.
 It can help to thin the mucous and reduce the amount of secretion from the nose.
 It can be used safely in adults, children and babies.